FREQUENTLY ASKED QUESTIONS

-A wide majority of full-time faculty —nearly 80%—have joined UA as members, contributing 1% of salary in dues, enjoying a direct voice in our union, and strengthening our ability to advance faculty priorities.
-As of fall 2018, those who have not signed a membership card instead pay an “agency fee” (roughly .82% of base pay) for United Academics’ representation.
+A wide majority of full-time faculty —nearly 80%—have joined UA as members, contributing 1% of base pay in dues, enjoying a direct voice in our union, and strengthening our ability to advance faculty priorities.
+As of this writing, those who have not signed a membership card instead pay an “agency fee” (0.8321% of base pay) for United Academics’ representation.
 (Agency fees exist in labor law to deal with what economists call the “free rider problem.”)

 If I am not a member, how do I become one?

 Print out and sign the membership card in the following link, and return it to your department representative, or bring it to a membership meeting.
 You can find a list of department representatives under About UA on the banner of the homepage.
 For the membership card: http://www.unitedacademics.org/join-us/

 Or, after printing the membership card, you can return it by mail to the UA office.